-Your days are now going to be spent in preparation for your wedding, with lots of details, large and small, to attend to.
-While preparing for that big event, have you given some thought to what comes after the wedding?
+Your days are now going to be spent in marriage preparation, with lots of details, large and small, to attend to.
+While preparing for your wedding, have you given some thought to what comes after the wedding?

 1. Make sure you ready for life as a wife

-Take some time to do a personal check, ask yourself if you are truly ready to commit to this one person for the rest of your life.
-Some questions you might ask yourself:
+Take some time amidst the wedding preparation to do a personal check, ask yourself if you are genuinely prepared to commit to this one person for the rest of your life.

-- Have you dated enough to know that this is “the one”?
+Have you dated enough to know that this is “the one”?

-- Do you accept your fiancé exactly as he is, right now, flaws and all?
+Do you accept your fiancé exactly as he is, right now, flaws and all?
 Or do you hope that marriage will make him into the idealized spouse you have in your head?

-- Are you marrying because you truly want to, and not due to societal or familial pressure, or because all of your friends are already married?
+Are you marrying because you truly want to, and not due to societal or familial pressure, or because all of your friends are already married?

-- When you are with him, is life better?
+When you are with him, is life better?

-- Has he seen you at your worst (sick, tired, hungry, angry)?
+Has he seen you at your worst (sick, tired, hungry, angry)?
 How does he comfort you?

-- Have you seen him at his worst?
+Have you seen him at his worst?
 Is he open to you comforting him?

-- Do you have any regrets at putting your single days behind you?
+Do you have any regrets at putting your single days behind you?

 2. Make sure your dates include real-life situations

-You will want to see how you both react in real-life situations before you marry, so make sure you travel together, do mundane tasks together, and support each other during the less-pleasant times such as illness, unemployment or care-giving to a parent.
+You will want to see how you both react in real-life situations before you marry, so make sure you travel together, do mundane tasks together, and support each other during the less-pleasant times such as illness, unemployment, or care-giving to a parent.

 Birth control needs can change over time so this would be a good moment to reevaluate what, if anything, you are using.
-This would also be a good moment to screen for any STDs, and make sure that your bloodwork looks good!
+This part of marriage preparation would also be a good moment to screen for any STDs, and make sure that your bloodwork looks good!